Africa Climate Change Fund

-The Africa Climate Change Fund, often known as the Fund or ACCF, is a multi-donor trust fund that is specifically designed to support the African Development Bank's (AfDB) efforts to finance climate change three times as much as possible while also advancing the bank's mission to create an Africa that is resilient to climate change.
+The Africa Climate Change Fund (the Fund or ACCF) is a multi-donor trust fund that is specifically designed to support the African Development Bank's (AfDB) efforts to finance climate change three times as much as possible while also advancing the bank's mission to create an Africa that is resilient to climate change.

 The ACCF wants to see more money raised for climate-related initiatives that consider how climate change is affecting African nations.
 As a result, the fund's purpose was to function as a catalyst for a variety of low-carbon and climate-resilient initiatives.

 History

 It was founded in April 2014 by the African Development Bank with the goal of assisting African nations in strengthening their defenses against the adverse effects of climate change and making the transition to low-carbon, sustainable economy.
 Germany's international development organization, Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ), provided the ACC with an initial donation of €4.725 million.
 The Ministry for the Environment, Land, and Sea, Italy, and the Government of Flanders, Belgium, joined the Fund in early 2017 and made it a multi-donor trust fund.
 In 2022, Global Affairs Canada, the Government of Quebec, and the Global Center for Adaptation, Canada, joined the fund.

 Over the course of its seven-year existence, the ACCF has demonstrated its efficacy as a climate finance instrument by providing funding to small-scale adaptation projects throughout Africa as well as climate finance preparatory efforts.
 It has aided in the implementation of regional, bank-implemented, civil society, and public sector initiatives.